AkiAfroo/minasender/README.md

 an easy bash script to send  MINA PROTOCOL tokens in Bulk from a LIST of ADDRESS. the script ask for

--the amount to send
+- [x] -the amount to send

--the fee to pay
+- [x] -the fee to pay

--unlock your wallet to send those transactions.
+- [x] -password for unlock your wallet to send those transactions.

-dont forget: you must have a full node synced with all the environment variable ready and setting up in .bashrc or .profile **for private reason and avoid spam i will not include the Mina Protocol address inside mina_Users_address.txt , you have to collected/find it and add it one by line**
+dont forget: you must have a full node synced with all the environment variable ready and setting up in .bashrc or .profile **for private reason and avoid spam i will not include the Mina Protocol address inside mina_Users_address.txt , you have to collected/find it and add it one by line in mina_Users_address.txt**

+- [x] usage: # minasender and mina_Users_address.txt must be in the same directory

+bash minasender